jcushman/pdfquery/README.rst

 Finding what you want
 ----

-PDFs are internally messy, so it's usually not as helpful to find things based on the document structure.
-Instead the most reliable selectors are the text contents of static labels, and location on the page.
+PDFs are internally messy, so it's usually not helpful to find things based on document structure or element classes the way you would with HTML.
+Instead the most reliable selectors are the static labels on the page, which you can find by searching for their text contents, and physical location on the page.
 PDF coordinates are given in points (72 to the inch) starting from the bottom left corner.
 PDFMiner (and so PDFQuery) describes page locations in terms of bounding boxes, or ``bbox``es.
 A bbox consists of four coordinates: the X and Y of the lower left corner, and the X and Y of the upper right corner.

-If you're scraping text that's always in the same place on the page, the easiest way is to use Acrobat Pro's Measurement Tool, Photoshop, or a similar tool to measure the distance in points from the lower left corner of the page, and use that to craft a selector like ``:in_bbox("x0,y0,x1,y1")`` (see below for custom selectors).
+If you're scraping text that's always in the same place on the page, the easiest way is to use Acrobat Pro's Measurement Tool, Photoshop, or a similar tool to measure distances (in points) from the lower left corner of the page, and use those distances to craft a selector like ``:in_bbox("x0,y0,x1,y1")`` (see below for more on ``in_bbox``).

 If you're scraping text that might be in different parts of the page, the same basic technique applies, but you'll first have to find an element with consistent text that appears a consistent distance from the text you want, and then calculate the bbox relative to that element.
 See the Quick Start for an example of that approach.

+If both of those fail, your best bet is to dump the xml using ```pdf.tree.write(filename, pretty_print=True)```, and see if you can find any other structure, tags or elements that reliably identify the part you're looking for.
+This is also helpful when you're trying to figure out why your selectors don't match ...

 Custom Selectors
 ----------------

-The version of pyquery returned by pdf.pq supports some PDF-specific selectors.
+The version of pyquery returned by pdf.pq supports some PDF-specific selectors to find elements by location on the page.

 * \:in_bbox("x0,y0,x1,y1"): Matches only elements that fit entirely within the given bbox.